 Legendary Birdsville, located on a ridge, stuck between two deserts was once described by early explorers as “a desperate region having no parallel on earth” but today has become the mysterious magnet for those who seek the therapy of isolation far from city noise and pollution and an amazing diversity of birds.
 There are Billabongs and Waddy Trees, the Diamantina River and quirky town enterprises to discover.
 In the afternoon you’ll visit the edge of the Simpson Desert to climb Big Red the largest of 1100 parallel red sand ridges hundreds of kilometres long and brilliantly fired by the setting sun.
-The full senses of desert isolation and vast horizons provide an emotional ending to the day.
+Here and in Innamincka the legend of Flynn of the Inland lives on.
+The full senses of desert isolation and vast horizons provide an emotional ending to this day.

 Accommodation: Village hotel or Cabins